kqyannn/disk-sim/README.txt

 ## Deployment

 1. (Preferably) Install the latest version of Java SDK and Java JRE.
-2. In your console of choice, change directory to the folder where the `.jar` file or `.exe` file named Folio is located.
+2. In your console of choice, change directory to the folder where the `.jar` file or `.exe` file named DiskSim is located.
 3. Run the the program using the commands listed below depending if you use the `.jar` file or the `.exe` file (Windows).

 ### Jar File Execution